 We are a clinical-stage company and have not generated any revenue from product sales.
 We expect to incur significant expenses and operating losses for the foreseeable future as we advance our antibody candidates from discovery through pre-clinical development and into clinical trials and seek regulatory approval and pursue commercialization of any approved antibody candidate.
-In addition, if we obtain regulatory approval for any of our antibody candidates, if appropriate, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
+In addition, if we obtain regulatory approval for any of our antibody candidates, if appropriate, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution, and compliance.

 We anticipate that we will require additional financing to support our continuing operations.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of public or private equity or debt financings or other sources, which may include collaborations, business development and licensing opportunities with third parties.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
-For example, the trading prices for our and other biopharmaceutical companies' stock have been highly volatile as a result of the COVID-19 pandemic.
+For example, the trading prices for our and other biopharmaceutical companies' stock have been highly volatile as a result of disruptions and extreme volatility in the global economy, including rising inflation and interest rates, declines in economic growth, global instability including the ongoing geopolitical conflicts in Europe and the Middle East and the residual impact of the COVID-19 pandemic.
 As a result, we may face difficulties raising capital through sales of our common stock and any such sales may be on unfavorable terms.
-See "Impact of

-COVID-19 Pandemic" below and "Risk Factors-Risks Related to Our Business and Industry-The COVID-19 pandemic caused by the novel coronavirus has and may continue to adversely impact our business, including our pre-clinical studies and clinical trials, financial condition and results of operations" in Part II, Item 1A of this Quarterly Report on Form 10-Q. Our inability to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
+See "Impact of COVD-19 pandemic" below and "Risk Factors-Risks Related to Our Business and Industry-The COVID-19 pandemic has and may continue to adversely impact our business, including our pre-clinical studies and clinical trials, financial condition and results of operations" in Part II, Item 1A of this Quarterly Report on Form 10-Q. Our inability to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
 We will need to generate significant revenue to achieve profitability, and we may never do so.

-Based on our current operating plan, we expect that our existing cash, cash equivalents and marketable securities of \$396.8 million as of June 30, 2022 will be sufficient to fund our operations beyond 2024.
+Based on our current operating plan, we expect that our existing cash, cash equivalents and marketable securities of \$445.8 million as of September 30, 2023 will be sufficient to fund our operations into 2027.
+We have based this estimate on assumptions that may prove to be wrong, particularly as the process of testing product candidates in clinical trials is costly and the timing of progress in these trials is uncertain.
+As a result, we could use our capital resources sooner than we expect.